Snehitaru: Production

-After Masth Maja maadi and Appu Pappu, this is the third film of family of Soundarya Jagadish banner.
+After Mast Maja Maadi and Appu and Pappu, this is the third film of family of Soundarya Jagadish banner.
 Master Snehith, son of couple Soundarya and Rekha has an important role in this film.
 The little star is challenging the stars like Darshan and Nikitha who are in guest roles in this film.

 Soundtrack

 V. Harikrishna composed the music for the film and the soundtracks, with lyrics for the soundtracks penned by Kaviraj, Shyam Shivamogga and K. Ramnarayan.
 The album has five soundtracks.